-The College Work-Study Program provides part-time employment for students with financial need who wish to earn part of their educational expenses.
+The College Work-Study Program provides part-time employment for students with financial need who are making satisfactory academic progress toward their educational goal and are enrolled for at least six credit hours.
 The wage rate is \$4.25 per hour and most students work 15 to 25 hours per week.
 You will be paid on the last working day of the month.
 The amount you can earn in a school year is determined by the amount of your financial need and other aid awarded as part of your financial aid package.
-The majority of the students are employed on campus; however, some off-campus employment is, also, available.
+The majority of the students are employed on campus; however, some off-campus employment is also available.
+Students must apply each year for College Work-Study.